KarlBiron/KarlBiron.github.io/_pages/scripting_projects_posts/Ruby_Find_random_stuffs.md

        output = ""
        array = []

-       # Convert the string into an array of two integer
        array = line.split.map(&:to_i)
-       #puts array.class

-       # take the first array element and
-       # loop through each number til the loop
-       # reaches the second/last array element
        (array.first..array.last).each do |num|
-         # check if the number is divisible by 7
-         # not divisible by 5, if so, append the number
-         # to the "output" variable
          if (num % 7) == 0 && (num % 5) != 0
            output += "#{num},"
          end
        end

-       # delete the "," ending for each line and
-       # concatinate a new line for each line
        final += output.delete_suffix(',').concat("\n")
      end

-     # remove the "\n" from the end of the string
      puts final.strip
   end
 ```

+### Solution Notes:
+Convert the string into an array of two integers and then take the first array element to loop through each number until the loop reaches the second/last array element.
+The code Checks if the number is divisible by 7 AND not divisible by 5.
+If so, append the number to the "output" variable
+Delete the "," ending for each line and concatenate a new line for each line.
+Finally, remove the "\n" from the end of the strings.